harini-balamurugan/75DaysOfCoding/README.md

 31)[Given a sequence of distinct non-negative integers, where each number is written in a separate line.
 The sequence ends with 0.
 Print the second largest element in this sequence.
 It is guaranteed that the sequence has at least two elements.](Day016.md)

+32)[ Given a list of plane IDs, write a program to print out the ID of the missing spy plane.
+If no plane is found missing, then print "All arrived!"  ](Day016a.md)